 - A user with admin privileges

-Note: To configure OIDC, you must have the Pivotal Single Sign-On service broker installed on your PCF deployment.
+Note: To configure OIDC, you must have the Single Sign-On service broker installed on your Ops Manager deployment.
 You need to create a plan, grant any plan administrators, and specify any organizations this plan should be the authentication authority for.
 For help configuring plans, see the Manage Service Plans topic.